Figuring out when to take the MCAT is an extremely important part of the process that many students struggle with.

 Remember, medical schools will have access to all of your MCAT scores.
-While it’s fine to take the test more than once, you need to prepare as much as possible for your first one.
+While it’s fine to take the test more than once, you need to prepare for the MCAT as much as possible when taking it the first time.

 The Location Of Your Ideal Testing Center